-- Add garlic and sauté for 2-3 minutes or until soft and fragrant.
-Remove from the heat.
+- Add garlic and sauté for 1-2 minutes or until soft and fragrant.
+Remove the pan from the heat.

-- Mix reserved pasta water, cooked minced garlic, olive oil, ricotta cheese, lemon juice, and ground pepper.
+- Mix reserved pasta water, cooked minced garlic, olive oil, ricotta cheese, lemon juice, and ground pepper in a mixing bowl.
 Whisk until smooth.

 5. Allow Steaks to Rest and Toss the Pasta

-- Allow the steaks to rest for 10 minutes.
+- Allow the steaks to rest for 10 minutes on a cool surface.